Scheme for young asylum seekers 'could be model for UK'

 Scottish Minister for Young People and Children Aileen Campbell said: "All children need to feel safe, but unaccompanied asylum seeking children in particular need to feel safe, cared for and listened to."

-"The evidence from the initial pilot has shown that the service works and the continued funding will enable it to carry on helping improve the lives of unaccompanied asylum seeking children and young people."'Confused and frightened'
+"The evidence from the initial pilot has shown that the service works and the continued funding will enable it to carry on helping improve the lives of unaccompanied asylum seeking children and young people."

 John Wilkes, chief executive of the Scottish Refugee Council, said: "Despite improvements, the asylum system is still not a child-friendly one.